 You Should Buy Amerisleep if you:

-- If you are a fan of softer beds.
+- If you are a fan of medium beds.
 This is usually recommended to people who are less heavy in terms of weight, those with pressure reduction needs, and side sleepers.

 - If you prefer sleeping without moving.
 The cradling effect here is more strongly expressed, and you may find it easier to lay still and sleep in one position.